Maggie Moore(s): Plot

-Jay Moore's wife Maggie catches him with child pornography on his phone.
-Although he claims to only be couriering the pictures for Tommy T, and not indulging in them as he had only just discovered them himself, she says that still counts as an accessory to the crime, and he pleads with her to not go to the cops.
+Jay Moore's wife Maggie catches him with child sexual abuse material in an envelope he had gotten for Tommy T. Although he claims to only be couriering the pictures for Tommy T, and not indulging in them as he had only just discovered them himself, she says that still counts as an accessory to the crime, and he pleads with her to not go to the cops.
 Jay then confides his predicament to Tommy T, who advises Jay to consult with a mute hitman called Kosco.
 Jay tells Kosco that his wife is threatening to go to the cops, and asks him to scare her.
 Jay buys a lottery ticket in his wife's name, and learns that there are two Maggie Moores in the system.

 Maggie 1 tells her neighbour Rita that she is divorcing her husband.
 When she gets into her car, Kosco suddenly appears from the back seat and points a gun at her.
 Soon thereafter, the cops get a call about a burning smell and are asked to check it out.
 They discover that it's a car with a burnt skeleton on the front seat.
 Since an accelerant was used, Sherriff Sanders and Deputy Reddy deduce that it must be murder.
 The car is registered to a Maggie Moore, and Rita tells Sanders that Maggie fought a lot with her husband Jay.

 Sanders sees Jay at his store and informs him about his wife's death.
 Jay visits Kosco to ask why he killed his wife instead of scaring her, and Kosco replies that it was because she fought him.
 Jay then asks Kosco to kill the other Maggie Moore (2), to make it look like the first murder was a case of mistaken identity.

 Rita and Sanders go on a date, and she tells him that Jay missed a part of his wife's funeral because he was talking to another man.
 She remembers that this man was driving a truck for Liberty Bell foods.
 Sanders realizes that it must be Tommy T, who reveals that Jay bought expired food and sold it to his restaurant customers illegally, contravening his franchise agreement.

 Kosco meanwhile kills Maggie 2, and grabs her insulin kit with her initials on it.
 Sanders gets a call about two dead Maggie Moores just one week apart.
 Sanders and Reddy think Jay and Tommy are off the hook, since they have alibis.
 The Maggie 2's husband Andy tells the cops the killer was likely Duane Rich, a coworker who used to bully her with anti-Jewish jibes.
 When confronted by the cops, Duane admits he was an alcoholic who has since recovered from his old habits and had a thing for the Maggie 2, however he has now seen the error of his ways, was never anti-semitic, and now he even hosts AA meetings at his home.